akshayk122/Personal_Assist/personal_assistant/SUPABASE_SETUP.md

 When using the expense tools, you'll see indicators like:

-- `💾 Supabase` - Data stored/retrieved from Supabase
+- `Supabase` - Data stored/retrieved from Supabase
-- `📁 Local Storage` - Using JSON files as fallback
+- `Local Storage` - Using JSON files as fallback
-- `📁 Local Storage (Supabase not available)` - Supabase credentials missing
+- `Local Storage (Supabase not available)` - Supabase credentials missing
-- `📁 Local Storage (DB Error: ...)` - Supabase error occurred
+- `Local Storage (DB Error: ...)` - Supabase error occurred

-## 🧪 Testing the Integration
+##Testing the Integration

 ### 1. Test Adding Expenses